On asymptotic expansions for the fractional infinity Laplacian: Introduction

 \subsection{The asymptotic expansions and averaging operators in this paper}

 In what follows, will prove that for every $s\in (\frac{1}{2},1)$ one counterpart formula of (\ref{aed2}) for $\Delta_\infty^s$ is:

 based on the following (nonlocal and nonlinear) average:

 The one-dimensional fractional measure $\mu_s$ and the structure of the error term $o(\epsilon^{2s})$ will be explained below.
-When $\nabla\phi(x)\neq 0$, we also derive another identification through a local-nonlocal average, which is a convex combination of $\mathcal{A}_\epsilon$-s in (\ref{jeden1}) and (\ref{aed3}):
+When $\nabla\phi(x)\neq 0$, we also derive another identification through a local-nonlocal average, which is a convex combination of the averages used in (\ref{jeden1}) and (\ref{aed3}):

 We anticipate that the error quantity $o(\epsilon^{2s})$ below is uniform in the whole considered range $s\in (\frac{1}{2},1)$, whereas the corresponding error in (\ref{jeden1}) blows up to $\infty$ as $s\to 1-$.
 Thus, the following asymptotic expansion can be seen as an improvement of (\ref{jeden1}):